jzurner1/School-Notes/40 - Organizations/43 - Incident prevention/Authentication.md

 Authentication is the process of determining whether someone or something is who or what they say they are.
+It is done through [[Authentication factors|authentication factors]].